galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 To accomplish this task we will use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) {% cite marcel2011cutadapt %}, a tool that enhances sequence quality by automating adapter trimming as well as quality control.
 We will:

 - Trim low-quality bases from the ends.
 Quality trimming is done before any adapter trimming.
-We will set the quality threshold as 20, a commonly used threshold, see more [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531872-Phred-scaled-quality-scores).
+We will set the quality threshold as 20, a commonly used threshold, see more [in GATK's Phred Score FAQ](https://gatk.broadinstitute.org/hc/en-us/articles/360035531872-Phred-scaled-quality-scores).
 - Trim adapter with Cutadapt.
 For that we need to supply the sequence of the adapter.
 In this sample, Nextera is the adapter that was detected.
 We can find the sequence of the Nextera adapter on the [Illumina website here](https://support.illumina.com/bulletins/2016/12/what-sequences-do-i-use-for-adapter-trimming.html) `CTGTCTCTTATACACATCT`.
 We will trim that sequence from the 3' end of the reads.
 - Filter out sequences with length < 20 after trimming